pl-luk/linuxbook/README.md

 **Note:** Make sure you don't accidently create EFI partitions or partitions for GRUB this might lead to an OS reinstall.

+## Fix Audio
+To get audio working take a look at https://github.com/eupnea-linux/audio-scripts.
+Installing this made my audio instantly work on Arch with a 6.2.10-Kernel

 ## Final thoughts
 ### Dual Booting
 Dual booting is definitely possible with the following approach: